“God abeg”: Clip as Hushpuppi sprays Segun Johnson money at party from US prison

-Husbpuppi Sprays Segun Johnson Money From Prison via Lady at Sotayo’s 2-in-1 Party: “Levels Dey”
+Hushpuppi Sprays Segun Johnson Money from Prison via Lady at Sotayo’s 2-in-1 Party: “Levels Dey”

 - Hushpuppi recently trended after a video of him joining a party where singer Segun Johnson was performing through a video chat